 Back in 2000, BMW/Pierburg made a decision to manufacture diesel engine with swirl flaps made from steel.
 BMW swirl flaps commonly fail in such a way that they either: drop an affixing screw and or the upper section of the spindle.
 If this does not stop the engine, the remaining swirl flap falling completely into the engine will!

 The outcome of such failure is not pretty in the slightest.
-Diesel engine pistons cycle at a rate of at least 60 revs per minute, so an ingested metal piece falling off the butterfly flap will be slammed by the moving internal components.
+Diesel engines cycle at a rate of at least 800 revs per minute at idle speed, so an ingested metal piece falling off the butterfly flap will be slammed by the moving internal components.
 Most often, one or more pistons end up severely damaged, along with several valves, an injector and the cylinder head, with possible collateral damage spreading to the turbo as well!

 Around 2004, BMW addressed this fault - the swirl flaps supporting spindle was increased in size, along with the affixing screw diameter, though we have seen vehicles registered up to 2007 with the early type 22mm swirl flaps fitted.
 Despite the increased spindle diameter, we have seen and had numerous reports from customers all over the country of modified type swirl flap failure.

 Luckily this problem is easy to correct by simply removing the swirl flaps.
 That means both inlet manifold tracts are constantly open.
 The result: no perceived difference in performance or fuel consumption and cleaner running due to the elimination of ‘dead spots’ in the inlet tract.

 Once swirl flaps are removed, voids of 22mm or 32mm are left in the manifold.
 These voids need to be sealed, which is where PMW comes in - blanking plates CNC machined from super strong aircraft grade aluminum, fitted with new automotive grade ‘o’ rings.